python/cpython/Doc/library/asyncio-dev.rst

-Don't schedule directly a call to the :meth:`~Future.set_result` or the :meth:`~Future.set_exception` method of a future with :meth:`AbstractEventLoop.call_soon`: the future can be cancelled before its method is called.
+Don't schedule directly a call to the :meth:`~Future.set_result` or the :meth:`~Future.set_exception` method of a future with :meth:`loop.call_soon`: the future can be cancelled before its method is called.

 If you wait for a future, you should check early if the future was cancelled to